t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 The most common forms of content negotiation are Proactive Content Negotiation and Reactive Content Negotiation.

 Dereference:
-: To use an access mechanism (e.g., HTTP or CoAP) to perform an action on a URI's resource.
+: To use an access mechanism (e.g., HTTP or CoAP) to interact with the resource of a URI.

 Dereferencable URI:
-: A URI that can be dereferenced, i.e., an action can be performed on the identified resource.
+: A URI that can be dereferenced, i.e., interaction with the identified resource is possible.
 Not all HTTP or CoAP URIs are dereferencable, e.g., when the target resource does not exist.